Introduction to the Chinese Space Station Survey Telescope (CSST)

 Massive neutrinos mainly change the scale dependence of the growth of cosmic structure.
 After decoupling, as the expansion rate of the Universe continues to decay, neutrinos become non-relativistic particles.
 Freely diffused neutrinos will smooth out the fluctuations in the neutrino density field that are smaller than the free streaming scale.
 Dark matter interacts with neutrinos through gravity.
 Since neutrinos do not form clusters at small scales, they also affect the growth rate of dark matter fluctuations at small scales.
 Therefore, the net effect is that freely diffused neutrinos will limit the growth rate of small-scale structure, which will cause the matter power spectrum to have a suppression effect at small scales, and the magnitude of this suppression is proportional to $\Sigma m_{\nu}$.

 Using the CSST 3$\times$2pt data, we can effectively constrain $\Sigma m_{\nu}$, considering other cosmological and systematical parameters.
 In Figure~\ref{fig:mv}, the constraint result of $\Sigma m_{\nu}$ and some of other cosmological parameters have been shown.
 The systematics from shear and photo-$z$ calibration, intrinsic alignment, galaxy bias, and baryonic feedback effect have been considered in the analysis.
-It is found that the CSST 3$\times$2pt surveys can provide a stringent constraint on the total neutrino mass with $\Sigma m_{\nu} \lesssim 0.36\ (0.56)$ eV at 68\% (95 \%) CL. \cite{Lin22}.
-By including other cosmological data, such as CMB, CSST can measure $\Sigma m_{\nu}$ with extremely high precision, and can decisively distinguish the neutrino mass hierarchy.
+It is found that the CSST 3$\times$2pt surveys can provide a stringent constraint on the total neutrino mass with $\Sigma m_{\nu} \lesssim 0.36\ (0.56)$ eV at 68\% (95 \%) CL, which is about one order of magnitude tighter than the current 3$\times$2pt results \cite{Porredon22,Lin22}.
+By including other cosmological data, such as CMB and BAO, the degeneracies between parameters can be effectively broken, and the constraint accuracy of $\Sigma m_{\nu}$ can be further improved \cite{Abbott25b,Quintero25,Chebat25}.
+Hence, CSST is expected to measure $\Sigma m_{\nu}$ with extremely high precision, and can decisively distinguish the neutrino mass hierarchy.